 --It will be noisy (traffic, sirens, people talking, snoring, and yelling)

---You will be living in close quarters with people you might normally avoid: hippies, radicals, anarchists, homeless, mentally ill fending for themselves on the streets, people who haven't had a bath for a long time (just like you may end up), etc. I asked a friend in Tucson who supports Occupy why he didn't hang out at the encampment and he responded, "They drive me crazy."
+--You will eat when food is available and you can't be picky. --You will be living in close quarters with people you might normally avoid: hippies, radicals, anarchists, homeless, mentally ill fending for themselves on the streets, people who haven't had a bath for a long time (just like you may end up), etc. I asked a friend in Tucson who supports Occupy why he didn't hang out at the encampment and he responded, "They drive me crazy."

 --Many people smoke in Occupy camps, even in meetings, so there is often a lot of second-hand smoke.